-We own or in-license nine U.S. issued patents, own or in-license one U.S. pending patent application, own or in-license 12 patents issued in jurisdictions outside of the United States, and own or in-license nine pending patent applications in jurisdictions outside of the United States.
+As of March 31, 2021, our patent portfolio consists of eight owned or in-licensed U.S. issued patents, two owned or in-licensed U.S. pending patent applications, 13 owned or in-licensed patents issued in jurisdictions outside of the United States, and eight owned or in-licensed pending patent applications in jurisdictions outside of the United States.
 However, we cannot be certain that the claims in our U.S. pending patent applications, corresponding international patent applications, or those of any future licensors, will be considered patentable by the United States Patent and Trademark Office, or USPTO, courts in the United States or by the patent offices and courts in foreign countries, nor can we be certain that the claims in our owned or in-licensed patents will not be found invalid or unenforceable if challenged.